utmba95/OpenSprinkler-Firmware-Hunter/docs/docs/2.2.1/221_4_manual.md

 ### Zone Wiring Diagram

-The diagram below shows how to wire values on the main controller and expanders.
+The diagram below shows how to wire valves on the main controller and expanders.

 **Basics**